infra-geo-ouverte/igo2/src/lib/entity/shared/store.md

 The `EntityStore` class holds the references to any number of `Entity` as well as their state.
-It can be observed, filtered and sorted and provdes methods to add, update or remove entities.
+It can be observed, filtered and sorted and provdies methods to add, update or remove entities.

 ### Defining an `Entity` type